 We want to deliver high-quality support, providing a great experience and service.

-Our Ethical Policy covers our approach to fundraising, provides a framework to guide how we work, and make decisions in an ethical and socially responsible way.
+Our Ethical Policy (PDF) covers our approach to fundraising, provides a framework to guide how we work, and make decisions in an ethical and socially responsible way.
 The policy is underpinned by our charity's values and strategic principles.

 Safeguarding policy statement